You are here

 - Have signed a statement on the FAFSA certifying that federal student aid will only be used for educational purposes

 The amount of loan you may request is based on your classification (freshman or sophomore) and your status (dependent or independent as determined by the FAFSA).
 It is recommended that you borrow only what is necessary.
 Students may receive less than the annual maximum amounts, since students cannot borrow more than the cost of attendance minus any other financial aid received.

 (less than 30

 ($3,500 Subsidized &

 Steps to Apply for Federal Direct Loans:

 Complete the Free Application for Federal Student Aid (FAFSA).
 List Jefferson College (School Code: 002468) as your school (when possible, students should use unaltered IRS data imported into the FAFSA using the IRS data transfer feature on the FAFSA.

-If the results of your processed FAFSA indicate you are selected for verification, submit the appropriate Verification Worksheet and copies of all requested tax documentation to the Jefferson College Student Financial Services Office.
+If the results of your processed FAFSA indicate you are selected for verification, submit the appropriate documents via the online portal at https://JEFFCO.PROED.org.

-- Submit a completed Student Loan Datasheet indicating the amount you wish to borrow to the Jefferson College Student Financial Services Office.
+- Submit a completed Loan Request Form indicating the amount you wish to borrow to the Jefferson College Financial Aid Office.
 Once your request for loan funds is processed, you will receive notification of the approved loan amount.
 The Department of Education will also send you a notice.

 Loan Disbursements are not released until a student has attended the first 30 days of the semester, are disbursed in 2 payments, and sent directly to the school.
 If prior to disbursement you wish to reduce or cancel your student loan, complete the Request to Reduce/Cancel Financial Aid form.